 If you look at the brain research, you find that brain growth is linked to the development of new connections between neurons (of which we all have 100 billion) and these connections occur as a result of sensory stimulation.

 Each sense has its own receptive and processing areas.
 Therefore, if information is presented in a multisensory format a greater region of the brain is stimulated promoting not only a greater number of connections, but also multiple, mutually reinforcing information storage sites and neural networks to carry in and then retrieve the stored information.
+Please note: This is a very different concept to Learning Styles which the research does not support.

 In Krafnick et al.’s (2011) study eleven dyslexic children underwent an eight week multisensory intervention program that focused on mental imagery, articulation and tracing of letters, groups of letters and words.
 This intervention resulted in significant improvements in reading skills, giving support to the positive effects of a multisensory approach.

 This was followed by an eight week control period where no intervention was administered.
 At the end of this period there had been no further significant gains in reading.
 But what was really interesting about this study was that structural MRI scans were obtained before the intervention, after the intervention and after the null period.
 It was found that grey matter volume (neural connections) increased significantly after the intervention, but showed no further increases after the control period.
 In other words the change was only specific to the intervention period.
+However, just keep in mind that this was a very small study in terms of the number of participants.

 How can we use these research findings to support children’s learning?
 An obvious starting place is to encourage children to use as many senses as possible at the same time.
 For example, children could trace over a word, which has been colour-coded while saying the sounds represented by the different letters or letter combinations.

-Recent research by Cook, Yip and Goldin-Meadow (2010) found that using hand gestures during the learning process significantly increases long term recall of that information.
+Research by Cook, Yip and Goldin-Meadow (2010) found that using hand gestures during the learning process significantly increases long term recall of that information.
 They hypothesised that the brain maybe more efficient at encoding and retrieving the motor coding involved in gesturing compared to the coding associated with auditory information or visual information in isolation.
 This is supported by other research which show a better retention of information during and after exercise.

 So, one of the things I do when I’m teaching say digraphs is to get the students to say the relevant information in conjunction with a clapping pattern while looking at the visual and pictorial representation of the sound.
 I also encourage students to walk around the room while trying to learn new concepts or to jog up and down on the spot.